 A general rule is to use 2-3 different typefaces tops.
 You can use these to create a contrast between your body copy, headlines, or special elements you use to set accents.
 Read more on this topic >> How to find the right font combinations

 Whitespace is a good companion in every design project.
 The biggest mistake, beginners make, is filling every inch of their layout because they think they have to.
-This results in an overextension of the reader because he/ she can’t filter out what is important and what not.
+This results in an overextension of the reader because he/ she can’t filter out what is important and whatnot.
 Don’t be afraid.
-Leave enough whitespace between texts, headline, and text or other elements like images and text.
+Leave enough whitespace between texts, headlines, and text or other elements like images and text.

 Line height is the term we use for the space between two lines of text.
 Again for readability reasons, you should put your line spacing to at least 120%.
 This prevents the lines from being too close together, which would make it difficult to decipher and the reader will not lose track.

 The optimal line length for optimal readability is 45 to 75 characters.
 This won’t always be doable.
 Just try to keep lines from being too long and readers from running away.

 Many people think centered text alignment is pretty but believe me, it’s the hardest to read.
 You can try it yourself.
 If you read a two-line quote, you won’t be bothered but in a full-page text, you will stop sooner or later because it’s too annoying.
 Exceptions for centered alignment are quotes or maybe headlines.
 Body copy should always be left-aligned or justified.